dododogame/dododo-wiki/How-to-compose-a-beatmap.md

 `WIDTH` is the width of the judge line.
 Default: `1`.

 `HEIGHT` is the height of the judge line.
 Default: `voicesHeight` times the number of voices.

+These control sentences are ineffective if the user disabled ornamental judge line performances in the preferences.

 ### `RED`, `GREEN`, `BLUE`, `ALPHA`